hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 1. Edit `.goerli-config.js` with your Ethereum deployer address private key and Infura key

-2. In `hardhat.config.js`, uncomment the Goerli settings under network.

-3. Deploy by modifying the flags in the deploy script with the following command:
+2. Deploy by via the deploy script with the following command:

 ```bash
 npx hardhat run --network goerli scripts/deploy.js
 ```

-4. Update the deployed address for the interface in `net-emissions-token-network/interface/packages/contracts/src/addresses.js`.
+3. Update the deployed address for the interface in `net-emissions-token-network/interface/packages/contracts/src/addresses.js`.

-5. Update the deployed address for the Fabric API in `../utility-emissions-channel/typescript_app/src/blockchain-gateway/net-emissions-token-network/networkConfig.ts`.
+4. Update the deployed address for the Fabric API in `../utility-emissions-channel/typescript_app/src/blockchain-gateway/net-emissions-token-network/networkConfig.ts`.

 ### Token User Flow